NetLogo/Goo-Extension/README.md

 # NetLogo Goo extension

-This extension lets you manipulate the GUI widgets in NetLogo's Interface tab.
+This experimental, unsupported extension lets you manipulate the GUI widgets in NetLogo's Interface tab.
 "GUI", hence "Goo".

-This version of the extension requires (exactly) NetLogo 5.0beta3.
+NetLogo 5.0 is required.

-You can download a pre-built snapshot of the extension here: https://github.com/downloads/NetLogo/Goo-Extension/goo.zip
+You can download a snapshot of the extension here: https://github.com/NetLogo/Goo-Extension/downloads

 ## Development status